catamphetamine/anychan/README.md

 #####

-The files should be placed in the provider's directory created inside the `providers` folder.
-Then, the provider's config should be `import`ed in `providers/index.js` and added to the list of `PROVIDERS`.
-After that, the provider's `icon` and `logo` should be assigned in `src/provider.js`.
+The files should be placed in the data source's directory created inside the `dataSources` folder.
+Then, the data source's config should be `import`ed in `dataSources/index.js` and added to the list of `DATA_SOURCES`.
+After that, the data source's `icon` and `logo` should be assigned in `src/dataSource.js`.

 ## Adding a new imageboard